jdantonio/functional-ruby/md/concurrency.md

 ## Promise

-A promise is the most powerfule and versatile of the concurrency objects in this library.
+A promise is the most powerful and versatile of the concurrency objects in this library.
 Promises are inspired by the JavaScript [Promises/A](http://wiki.commonjs.org/wiki/Promises/A) and [Promises/A+](http://promises-aplus.github.io/promises-spec/) specifications.